ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Reporting of HIV sequencing data included resistance variants and predicted susceptibility to antiretroviral therapies, delivered as structured outputs (e.g., JSON for databases, PDF for clinicians), and included submission of variants to international databases such as HIVdb (Stanford HIV Drug Resistance Database).”*

+   **Ontological references:**

 .. dropdown:: Requirement for Reports

    ISO requires that reports include minimum information to ensure traceability and interpretability, such as sample/patient identification, methods, results, interpretations, and signatures.

    **Example usage:**
-   The requirement for reports mandated inclusion of sample identification, assay method, QC control results, measured viral load, and signature of the clinical scientist, ensuring results were traceable, verified, and suitable for clinical decision-making.
+   *“The requirement for reports mandated inclusion of sample identification, assay method, QC control results, measured viral load, and signature of the clinical scientist, ensuring results were traceable, verified, and suitable for clinical decision-making.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip